ruboto/EmotionalVoting/README.md

 When voting for a president in France, there are lots of candidates, and voting starts by everyone voting for their favorite.
 After the first round, unless there is a 50%+ majority for any candidate, the candidate(s) with the least votes are removed from the contest, and there is a new round of voting where everyone gets to vote for their favorite of the remaining candidates.
 If there is as 50%+ majority, a winner is announced, else the candidate(s) with the least votes is again removed from the contest, and there is a new round of voting.

-This repeats until a candidate get over 50% of the votes, often the last vote has only two candidates.
+This repeats until a candidate gets over 50% of the votes, often the last vote has only two candidates.
 That means that EVERYONE gets to vote for or against the actual candidate that wins (or abstain from voting).
 This gives a nice warm feeling that YOUR vote counts.

 ### Any number of suggestions per participant, priority voting